-Domestic violence is violence or another form of abuse committed by one person against another.
+Domestic abuse is violence or another form of abuse committed by one person against another.
 It can affect anyone, regardless of your gender, age, social background, religion, sexuality, ethnicity or where you live.

-Despite cuts to legal aid, it’s still available for victims of domestic violence.
-If you’re divorcing or separating from an abusive partner, you may be entitled to legal aid which can help meet the costs of legal advice and representation in court.
+Despite cuts to legal aid, it’s still available for victims of domestic abuse.
+If you’re going through a divorce or separating from an abusive partner, you may be entitled to legal aid which can help meet the costs of legal advice and representation in court.
 You’ll have your own questions about what you can do, but here’s some of the ones we think are useful:

 What protection is there?